ucsb-cs56-w18/cs56-utilities-bac-calculator/README.md

 publish - publishes everything to the web
 run - runs the BAC calculator program
 test- runs multiples tests on the methods inside Calculator.java

+F16 Final Remarks:
+Everything in the code works, but most of the code is pretty sloppy.
+We used clunky for loops instead of a map or mapping function, so the end of the BACPanel.java file is a mess.
+However, the basics of it, is that is gets the information from the gui, converts that information into useful stuff for the calculator, and sends it to the calculator.
+Another thing is the test coverage is very bad.
+We put in a good amount of new features, and didn't have time to test them all thoroughly.
+So these are easy things that you can work on in his code, cleaning up BACPanel and added/fixing tests.
+If you want to work on something more flashy, you can add lots of fancy UI things, ie a graph that show BAC/time, or a visual test that will test how drunk the person is using means other than just numbers.

 SCREENSHOTS